 IC-assigned DOHS Safety Specialist.
 Please see the 'Personal Protective Equipment Precautions' section below

-- If support personnel (e.g., ORF, CIT, OIIT, etc.) need to visit your work location, ensure physical distancing is met.
+- If support personnel (e.g., ORF, CIT, OIIT, etc.) need to visit your work location, ensure density and high-risk contact restrictions are maintained.
 Step out of your workspace if necessary while they complete their task.
 Limit in-person contact as much as possible, and masks must always be worn.
 Most IT functions can be done using a feature where the IT specialist can remotely work on your computer from their office or home location.
 These features should be used to the fullest extent possible to avoid in person work.

 The ORS Medical Arts Branch has created visual graphics to assist with these recommendations.
 Please visit their